 Many recruiting managers admit that they make final offers based on gut feeling.
 This is what brings data and analytics into role.
-It helps employers to make recruitment not on guess work but on skills and potentials so that the individuals stay happier for longer.
+It helps employers to make recruitment not on guesswork but on skills and potentials so that the individuals stay happier for longer.

 No matter to which industry you belong, you can use data and analytics tools to crunch data in many ways.
 It is possible to use data for any specific job on the basis of interests, actions, and skills needed.
-Moreover, these tools can run through candidate’s profile to let you hunt most suitable people for a particular position.
+Moreover, these tools can run through the candidate’s profile to let you hunt the most suitable people for a particular position.

-When hiring a new candidate, fit and personality are as important as the skills and experience.
+When hiring a new candidate, fitness and personality are as important as the skills and experience.
 You can assess these and more such metrics accurately using data analytics.
-Definitely, the final decision will be taken by a human, but with data and analytics you can save lots of time by narrowing your field of search from hundreds of candidates to the most suitable ones.
+Definitely, the final decision will be taken by a human, but with data and analytics, you can save lots of time by narrowing your field of search from hundreds of candidates to the most suitable ones.
 The saved time can be used by hiring managers to focus on other important activities.